TobbyClay/Show-Players-Universal/README.md

 Standalone Foundry VTT module for Foundry V13+ that adds a system-agnostic **Show Players** button to owned document sheets.

-It is not tied to Plutonium or dnd5e.
 The module injects the button through Foundry's generic sheet header hooks and supports both legacy `Application` sheets and `ApplicationV2` header controls.

 ## Behavior